ALL Metrics

 Conclusion and Recommendations

 The use of modern contraceptives among Ethiopian women remains low.
 Extreme gradient boosting proved most effective in predicting determinants of MC use.
-Improved counseling during ANC/PNC visits, promoting partner discussions on family planning, and addressing concerns about family size and contraceptive use are recommended strategies to enhance MC uptake.
+Based on the results of predictive associations, improved counseling during antenatal and postnatal care visits, promoting partner discussions on family planning, and addressing concerns about family size and contraceptive use are recommended strategies to enhance MC uptake.

 Keywords